NREL/resstock/docs/source/hpxml_to_openstudio.rst

 Each cooling system (other than heat pumps) should be entered as a ``Systems/HVAC/HVACPlant/CoolingSystem``.
 Inputs including ``CoolingSystemType`` and ``FractionCoolLoadServed`` must be provided.
-``CoolingCapacity`` must also be provided for all systems other than evaporative coolers.
+For all systems other than evaporative coolers, ``CoolingCapacity`` may be provided; if not, the system will be auto-sized via ACCA Manual J/S.

-Depending on the type of cooling system specified, additional elements are required/available:
+Depending on the type of cooling system specified, additional elements are used:

 =======================  =================================  =================  =======================  ====================
 CoolingSystemType        DistributionSystem                 CoolingSystemFuel  AnnualCoolingEfficiency  SensibleHeatFraction